// Copyright 2012 The Go Authors. All rights reserved.

 // license that can be found in the LICENSE file.

-// This file implements various error reporters.
+// This file implements error reporting.

 package types